superfly/docs/blueprints/going-to-production-with-healthcare-apps.html.md

 ### Launch application

-Next we have to make sure we have a `fly.toml` file per environment:
+Next, ensure you have a `fly.toml` file for each environment:

 ```bash
 $ cp fly.toml fly.staging.toml